 Christine Marchal-Ortiz: "I feel so nostalgic about Eurovision"

-Christine Marshal-Ortiz, Executive Supervisor of the Eurovision Song Contest from 1996-2002, shares her memories from behind the scenes.
+Christine Marchal-Ortiz was the Executive Supervisor of the Eurovision Song Contest between 1996-2002.

 Christine Marchal-Ortiz was the Executive Supervisor of the Eurovision Song Contest from 1996 until 2002.
 The 1990s were a time of great change in both Europe and the Eurovision Song Contest and Christine oversaw many of the changes in the competition during these years.
 We caught up with Christine to hear more about what happened behind the scenes.

 Christine Marchal-Ortiz is originally from France and worked for TF1 in France prior to joining the European Broadcasting Union in the 1990s.
 Christine worked hard to ensure that the contest remained on track despite the wider challenges in Europe.
 "My job included helping the broadcaster to choose the venue, agree the budget and being the link between the Host Broadcaster and all the participants.
 The second part of my job included the long-term evolution of the contest, including overseeing any changes to the rules," she said.

 Working in television for a number of years it is perhaps unsurprising that the most enjoyable aspect of the job for Christine was the live show itself.
 "I loved the show itself, the week before, the excitement.
 I like TV and the live shows and the event week was really the highlight for me," said Christine.
 "I also loved working with 25 or more different countries, the daily work was so interesting.
 Each year you start all over again with new people, new countries, new places.
 I liked that a lot."